Medically reviewed on December 12, 2017

 Each opium preparation contains a different amount of opium.
 If you switch from using one opium preparation to using another, your dose will not be the same.
 Some opium preparations are much stronger than others, and taking too much opium may cause serious harm.

 Do not stop using opium preparation suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using opium preparation.
+Ask your doctor how to safely stop using opium preparation.

 Store at room temperature away from moisture, heat, and light.